-In the previous examples we found that the standard Gaussian field \eqref{eq:gaussian2-field} generally leads to more accurate results compared to the sinusoidal field, if we just apply the intersection points as effective reflectors without any further correction $\delta$, cf. App.~\ref{app:figs-unimproved}.
-It is expected that a field with a stronger slope in the vicinity of such intersection points will lead to an increase in the accuracy for the analytical prediction.
-For that reason, let us discuss a third example with a higher order super Gaussian field described by
+The standard Gaussian field \eqref{eq:gaussian2-field} leads in general to more accurate results if we just apply the intersection point as an effective reflector without any further correction $\delta$.
+It is expected that a field with a stronger slope in the vicinity of such intersection points will lead to more accurate analytical predictions.
+For that reason, let us discuss a third example with a weak super Gaussian described by

 The comparison with the previously studied Gaussian field \eqref{eq:gaussian2-field} is depicted in Fig.~\ref{fig:gaussians}.
 The field profile resembles a rectangular potential-wall with a flat top (left panel).
-Rotating the function $g$ in the complex plane shows a dramatical increase of the curved slope, similar to the situation with a Sauter field.
+Rotating the function $g$ in the complex plane shows a dramatical increase of the curve slope, similar to the situation with a Sauter/Lorentzian field.
 Here, $\mathbf{E}_n(z)$ denotes the exponential integral function.
-The intersection point in the present case is obtained as
+The intersection point is

 Setting $x_4^\mathrm{p} = x_4^\mathrm{i}$, leads to the modified invariant